Distributed ADMM with linear updates over directed networks: Conclusion

-\section{CONCLUSION}
+\textbf{Effect of $B$:} We study the effect of changing the number of communication rounds per iteration ($B$) in the inner loop of our ADMM algorithm.
+As observed in Fig. \ref{fig:admm_various_Bs_rhos} (left), with an increase in $B$, the number of iterations required to reach the optimal value decreases, while there is no change in the final value.

+\textbf{Robustness to changes in $\rho$:} We observe in Fig. \ref{fig:admm_various_Bs_rhos} (right), that the primal residual decreases monotonically for a large range of values of $\rho$, albeit with different rates.
+On the other hand, primal-descent algorithms are known to be sensitive to their step-size.

+\section{Conclusion}

 We proposed an ADMM algorithm to solve distributed optimization problems over directed graphs.
-Under the assumption that the function $f$ is $\mu$-strongly convex and its gradient is $L$-Lipschitz, we showed that the primal-dual iterates of the algorithm converge to their unique optimal points at a geometric rate, if the parameters of the algorithm are chosen appropriately.
-The rate of convergence depends solely on the condition number $L/\mu$ of the function $f$.
-Through numerical examples, we demonstrated that the performance of our algorithm is comparable to other distributed optimization algorithms for directed graphs.
-Moreover, its performance is significantly better than a standard dual-ascent algorithm.
+Our algorithm uses the ideas of balancing weights and dynamic average consensus.
+Under the assumption that the objective function is strongly convex and smooth, we showed that the primal-dual iterates of the algorithm converge to their unique optimal points at a geometric rate, provided the parameters of the algorithm are chosen appropriately.
+Through a numerical example, we demonstrated that our algorithm gives a better performance than some state-of-the-art ADMM methods over directed graphs.
+Additionally, the algorithm was observed to be robust to changes in its parameters.
+In the future, it will be interesting to see if convergence of the algorithm can be guaranteed by relaxing the assumptions of strong convexity and smoothness.
+Further, it will be interesting to extend the algorithm to time-varying graphs.